Award-winning British designer

 Lead author, “Synthetic Aesthetics: Investigating Synthetic Biology’s Designs on Nature” (2014)

-Daisy’s current focus is synthetic biology – an emerging discipline that involves designing and creating biological products.
-She is collaborating with scientists, engineers, artists, designers, policy makers and industry to articulate the possibilities of synthetic biology, and imagine practical applications.
+Daisy’s current focus is synthetic biology – an emerging discipline that involves engineering and designing living matter to make useful products.
+Working at the cutting edge of the field since 2008, she collaborates with scientists, engineers, artists, designers, policy makers, and industry to articulate the technology’s possibilities, imagine applications, and better understand their implications.
+To do this, she makes objects, fictions, workshops, and curates.

-She curated ‘Synthetic Aesthetics’ (Stanford University/University of Edinburgh, 2010–2013), an international research project between synthetic biology, art and design, and is lead author of “Synthetic Aesthetics: Investigating Synthetic Biology’s Designs on Nature” (2014).
+Daisy curated ‘Synthetic Aesthetics’ (Stanford University/University of Edinburgh, 2010–2013), an international research project between synthetic biology, art and design, and is lead author of “Synthetic Aesthetics: Investigating Synthetic Biology’s Designs on Nature” (MIT Press, 2014).
 She led the curatorial team for Grow Your Own… Life After Nature, a flagship Wellcome-funded exhibition about synthetic biology at Science Gallery, Dublin (October 2013–January 2014).

 In this book, synthetic biologists, artists, designers, and social scientists investigate synthetic biology and design.
 After chapters that introduce the science and set the terms of the discussion, the book follows six boundary-crossing collaborations between artists and designers and synthetic biologists from around the world, helping us understand what it might mean to ‘design nature.’
 These collaborations have resulted in biological computers that calculate form; speculative packaging that builds its own contents; algae that feeds on circuit boards; and a sampling of human cheeses.
 They raise intriguing questions about the scientific process, the delegation of creativity, our relationship to designed matter, and, the importance of critical engagement.